 Political Science as a Field of Study

-The Political Science Department at Bellevue College offers courses in American Government, International Relations, Introduction to Political Science, and Political Theory.
+The Political Science Department at Bellevue College offers courses in American Government, International Relations, Comparative Politics, Introduction to Political Science, and Political Philosophy.
 It also offers a special program in Model United Nations (MUN) where the students can earn up to ten credits during an academic year.
 MUN is a program that simulates activities of the United Nations and other international organizations.
 The highlight of the program is that each year, BC students, along with students from all over the United States and several foreign countries, attend the National Model United Nations Conference in New York.

 Fields of Political Science: